Corentin-Vidick/P5-heritage-housing-issues/README.md

 ### Main page - Project summary

 - The main page presents a summary of the project.
-This is a brief description of the project's key terms, dataset and business requirements.
+This is a brief description of the project's key terms, an overview of the dataset source and contents and an insight into our business requirements.

 ### Page two - Sales price study

 - This page will display the results of our study of the dataset through correlation and PPS.
 - It includes:
+  - A sample view of our dataset
+  - A graphical representation of our target variable
-  - Visualisation of the dataset
+  - Graphical representations of the distribution of our target variable per feature
-  - Pearson correlation
-  - Spearman correlation
+  - Heatmaps displaying correltion levels (Pearson and Spearman)
-  - Predictive Power Score
+  - A heatmap showing the Predictive Power Score

 ### Page three - Project hypothesises